![]() |

 not the first one.

-Sometime in the past, not only did this drink’s name change, but its
+Sometime in the past, not only did this drink’s name change,

 composition as well.
 Perhaps beginning with a misapprehension about